Your internet browsing history may be monitored by others with access to your devices, clear browser history after exiting our website.

 Yesenia Velasco

 Yesenia was born in Mexico.
-She immigrated to the United States at the age of 17, after completing a two-year course at Business School, with a certification as a shorthand-typing secretary.
+She immigrated to the United States at 17, after completing a two-year course at Business School, with a certification as a shorthand-typing secretary.
 Yesenia has worked at Michigan State University Extension for 21 years as a Community Nutrition Instructor for the community of Grand Rapids.
 In her free time, she worked as a caregiver for the elderly.
 Yesenia’s passion has always been to help those who need the most.
 She started working for Puertas Abiertas because they accepted me as one of their own.
 She is proud to be able to continue helping the community.

 Board of Directors